Instructions Reference

 <xsl:apply-templates select="." mode="streaming"/>

-Evaluating accumulators has a cost — each accumulator-rule must be tested against every node in the stream.
+Accumulators carry a real cost: the processor must test each accumulator-rule against every node in the stream.
 By declaring which accumulators a mode uses, the processor can skip unnecessary evaluations.
-This matters when streaming millions of nodes per second.
+This distinction matters when streaming millions of nodes per second.

-While streaming enables processing of arbitrarily large documents, it imposes certain restrictions:
+Streaming enables processing of arbitrarily large documents, but it imposes certain restrictions.

 #